pat-selby/python-projects/README.md

 # python-projects
-Small Python projects for learning automation, problem-solving, and key concepts like OOP and data structures.
+Python mini-projects and exercises — automation, scripts, and learning OOP.